 Information Technology Law

 Silicon Valley spearheads technological innovation in the midst of our latest industrial revolution — in large part because of information technology.
-Executives, business owners, and founders are starting and growing new ventures in the most cutting edge technologies — artificial intelligence (including machine learning and deep learning), robotics, automated driving and transportation systems, human-computer interfaces, Big Data, the Internet of Things, inmplatables/ingestables/injectables, augmented and virtual reality, cryptocurrencies, other blockchain applications, and quantum computing.
+Executives, business owners, and founders are starting and growing new ventures in the most cutting edge technologies — artificial intelligence (including ChatGPT and other forms of generative AI), robotics, automated driving and transportation systems, human-computer interfaces, Big Data, the Internet of Things, inmplatables/ingestables/injectables, augmented and virtual reality, cryptocurrencies, other blockchain applications, and quantum computing.
 Executives want to develop their innovative products and services, go to market, and start bringing in revenue.

 Yet the U.S. and increasingly foreign and international laws and legal systems can be thorny obstacles to business success.
 Consider: